wcfjeffrey/jeffreywoo-finance-ai-local-model/README.md

 | **Model Size (LoRA)** | ~50 MB |
 | **VRAM Usage** | 12-15 GB (approximate, depends on batch size and sequence length)|

-## 🎛️ Impact of Max Tokens & Temperature on Analysis Results
+## 🎛️ Impacts of Max Tokens & Temperature on Analysis Results

+The web interface allows you to adjust two key parameters (Max Tokens & Temperature) that influence how the AI generates stock analysis:

 ### 📝 Max Tokens
 Controls how long the AI's response can be.